National Semiconductor PACE: INS8900

 Continued improvement in semiconductor fabrication in the early 1970s led to the introduction of the NMOS logic concept, or nMOS.
 This type of logic has the significant advantage that its internal transistors do not require a large voltage on the substrate layer, like pMOS.
 In practical terms, this means an nMOS processor can operate with only two input voltages rather than three, and the positive supply can be set to +5V, making interfacing with TTL circuits trivially easy.

 National Semiconductor took advantage of this technique with a redesign of the PACE in nMOS to create the INS8900.
-The new version retained much of the original chip layout, although, unsurprisingly, some of the power supply pins changed their inputs; the original +5V VSS was now ground (GND), VBB changed from -8 to +8V, and the former -12V VGG became the +12V VDD.
-For reasons unknown, two other pins did not change function but did change name; CLK became VCC and NCLK became CLKX.
+The new version retained much of the original chip layout, although, unsurprisingly, some of the power supply pins changed their inputs: the original +5V VSS was now ground (GND), VBB changed from +3 to -8V, the former -12V VGG became the +12V VDD, and CLK became +5 VCC.
+For reasons unknown, NCLK became CLKX.

 The most important change in terms of usage was that the various signal pins now worked at TTL voltages, allowing them to communicate directly with external systems like memory.
 This change did not address the issue of having to latch the address on the shared data/address bus, but it did make such latching much easier.
-Instead of requiring the relatively complex BTE chip, this task could now be performed by common TTL components, although National Semiconductor suggested their own INS8208 and INS8212 for this purpose.
-The bus could now be implemented by a single INS8208 latching the control signals that indicated whether the bus was in address or data mode (among other things), two more INS8208's to each buffer 8-bits of data, and two INS8212 to each buffer 8-bits of the address.
+Instead of requiring the relatively complex BTE chip, this task could now be performed by common TTL components, although National Semiconductor recommended their own INS8208 and INS8212 for this purpose.
+The bus could now be implemented by a single INS8208 buffering the control signals that indicated whether the bus was in address or data mode (among other things), two more INS8208's to each buffer 8 bits of data, and two INS8212 to each latch 8 bits of the address.